PeridexisErrant/DF-Walkthrough/tutorials/trading.rst

    :align: center

-As you can see, I’ve got lots of stuff up for trade (marked with a “T”).
+As you can see, I’ve got lots of stuff up for trade (marked with a :guilabel:`T`).
 On the left bottom there it tells me how much my junk is worth, 4980!
 That’s a lot of loot I can get off the elves!
 On the right, allowed weight is 14.
 This number starts much higher and drops as you add goods and represents the amount of weight the traders can take away